intersystems-community/irisdemo-demo-htap/README.md

 When it is done, it will just hang there, without returning control to you.
 That is fine too.
 Just leave this window open.
 If you CTRL+C on this window, docker compose will stop all the containers and stop the demo.

 After all the containers have started, open a browser at [http://localhost:10000](http://localhost:10000) to see the demo UI.

 Just click on the **Run Test** button to run the HTAP Demo!
+It will run for a maximum time of 300 seconds or until you manually stop it.

+If you want to change the maximum time to run the test, click  the **Settings** button at the top right of the UI.
+Change the maximum time to run the speed test to whatever you want.

+After clicking on **Run Test**, it should immediately change to **Starting...**.
+If you are testing IRIS or SQL Server, it may stay on this status for a long time since we are pre-expanding the database to its full capacity before starting the test (something that we would normally do on any production system).
+IRIS is a hybrid database (In Memory performance with all the benefits of traditional databases).
+So IRIS still needs to have its disk database properly expanded.
+Just wait for it.
+For some databases, we could not find a way of doing this right from start (Aurora and MySQL) so what we did was to run the Speed Test once to "warm it up".
+Then we run it again (which causes the table to be truncated) with the database warmed up.

+**Warning**: IRIS Database expansion can take some time.
+Fortunately, when running on your PC, we will pre-expand the database only to up to 9Gb since IRIS Community has a limit on the database size.

+When the test finishes running, a green button will appear, allowing you to download the test results statistics as a CSV file.

-When you are done, go back to that terminal and enter CTRL+C. You may also want to enter with the following commands to stop containers that may still be running and remove them:
+When you are done testing, go back to that terminal and enter CTRL+C. You may also want to enter with the following commands to stop containers that may still be running and remove them:

 ```bash
 docker-compose stop